ttoommxx/pyleManager/README.md

 ## to do

-- add option to open files, for example via xdg-open (see windows for similar), nano etc, or save the path locally
-- add last modified and created
+- add last modified and created + order by modified
-- permanent settings by adding configuration file